A State-Space Perspective on Modelling and Inference for Online Skill Rating: Inference

 \subsection{Inference Objectives}

-Broadly speaking, inference in general state-space models tends to involve the solution of (some subset of) three related tasks, presented in (roughly) increasing order of complexity: \begin{enumerate} \item Filtering: inferring the current latent states, given the observations thus far, i.e.
+Broadly speaking, inference in general state-space models tends to involve the solution of three related tasks, presented in (roughly) increasing order of complexity: \begin{enumerate} \item Filtering: inferring the current latent states, given the observations thus far, as well as prediction